michaelgruenstaeudl/annonex2embl/README.md

 TO DO
 -----

+###### 2.
-2. Have the CLMODE automatically add the colum names for the final checklists
+Have the CLMODE automatically add the colum names for the final checklists

+###### 3.
-3. Have the CLMODE automatically add non-mandatory qualifiers as separate column
+Have the CLMODE automatically add non-mandatory qualifiers as separate column

+###### 4.
-4. Write a GUI interface for input.
+Write a GUI interface for input
-4.1.
+* 4.1.
 The GUI should consist of just one Window, where all functions are immediately visible; the GUI should not have any dropdown-menus.
 In general, the simpler the interface, the better.

-5. Improvements of argparser (scripts/annonex2embl_CMD.py)
+###### 5. Improvements of argparser (scripts/annonex2embl_CMD.py)
-5.1.
+* 5.1.
 Currently, the "required" and "optional" parameters are not displayed currently when calling scripts/annonex2embl_CMD.py.
 It incorrectly says "optional parameters" for all.
-5.2.
+* 5.2.
 Currently, --clmode requires "True" of "False" as parameters; how can I use it such that only the presence of --clmode indicates "True", whereas its abscence indicates "False"?

 CHANGELOG